The Best Dogs For Kid: Breeds Common To Australia

 However, to make sure they get along with other dogs and pets, socialisation is key.
 Staffies can become very protective, meaning thorough exposure to different people, pets and environments since early puppyhood is a must.
 They also need daily structured playtime to burn off energy, as well as consistent training to ensure a good recall.

 German Shepherds are large working dogs originally developed for herding sheep.
 Nowadays, this breed is a favourite for households looking for a guard dog that love and protect their pack.
 These pups are extremely loyal and easy to train, but do get bored easily and can make up their own ‘jobs’ to pass the time.
 Because of it, consistent outdoor exercise in all weather is a must to keep them happy.
+Like Aussies, they need such activities to maintain their moods.

 Keep in mind German Shepherd puppies are renowned for their savage teething, where they chew up furniture, shoes and destroy everything around them.
 Get ready and buy plenty of chewable toys to redirect that behaviour through positive reinforcement.